FEUP-LDTS-2023/project-l12gr07/docs/README.md

 - **Player won** - when player chooses stand and the dealer's hand has a value bigger than 21.
 - **Player lost** - when player chooses hit or double down and the player's hand becomes bigger than 21 or the player chooses stand and dealer's hand is bigger than the player's hand and smaller or equal to 21.
 - **Draw** - when player chooses stand and dealer's hand has the same value.
+- **Placing Bets** - the player can place a bet by entering a specific amount before the round begins.
+Supports backspace for correction and limits the bet to 6 digits.
+- **Adjusting Credits** - depending on the outcome, the player's credits are adjusted.
+Winning a round may increase their credits, while losing decreases them.
+- **Next Round** - the game allows the player to start a new round, placing a new bet and continuing the gameplay.
 - **Save game information** - for each play the game saves the username and the value won or lost in a csv file.
+- **Background Music** - the background music, initialized with a file path to "background_music.wav," creates a pleasant ambiance during gameplay.
+- **Music Selection** - different music tracks are available for specific in-game events.
+For example:
+- **Option Selection** - a distinct sound is played when a player selects an option.
+This adds responsiveness to user actions and enhances the interactive feel of the game.
+- **Option Click Music** - when a player successfully clicks on an option, the "select_successfully.wav" track plays, providing auditory feedback for the action.
+- **Win Music** - when a player achieves victory, the "win.wav" music track is played, celebrating their success.
+- **Game Over Music** - the "game_over.wav" track is triggered when the game concludes, providing an audio cue for the end of the gaming session.
+- **Card-related Sounds** - the "card_shuffle.wav" track is played during the shuffling of cards, adding realism to the card game environment.
+The "dealing_card.wav" track is used to signify the dealing of cards, contributing to the immersive gameplay experience.
+- **Adjusting Credits** - depending on the outcome, the player's credits are adjusted.
+Winning a round may increase their credits, while losing decreases them.
+- **Next Round** - the game allows the player to start a new round, placing a new bet and continuing the gameplay.
 - **Display last 10 games** - the user can access the last 10 games in the program.

 ### PLANNED FEATURES